sciZer0/newdiscoveries/c/README.md

 The New Definition of Force:

-><b>Force is anything that is trying/striving to accelerate an object up to Target Acceleration.</b>
+><b>Force is anything that is pushing an object, striving (by the pushing) to accelerate the object to Target Acceleration.</b>

 ## 2.1.
-Target Acceleration for each Force
+Target Acceleration

-Target Acceleration for each Force is the most important concept.
+Target Acceleration is the most important concept.

 In my opinion, each Force has its target.